polyaxon/polyaxon/docs/integrations/gmail.md

 ---
 title: "Gmail"
+meta_title: "Gmail"
-meta_description: "How to receive notifications from Polyaxon directly to your email using gmail."
-custom_excerpt: "Get email notifications when an experiment, job, build is finished using gmail so everyone that your team stays in sync."
+meta_description: "How to receive notifications from Polyaxon directly to your email using gmail.
+Get email notifications when an experiment, job, build is finished using gmail so everyone that your team stays in sync."
+custom_excerpt: "Gmail is email that's intuitive, efficient, and useful.
+15 GB of storage, less spam, and mobile access."
 image: "../../content/images/integrations/gmail.png"
 author:
   name: "Polyaxon"